Micheál Carrigy

-Micheál Carrigy is an Irish Fine Gael politician who has served as a Senator for the Industrial and Commercial Panel since April 2020.
+Micheál Carrigy (born 1971/1972) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Longford–Westmeath constituency since the 2024 general election.
+He served as a Senator for the Industrial and Commercial Panel from 2020 to 2024.

 Early life and education

-Carrigy attended St. Mel's College, Longford.
-He worked as a postmaster.
+Carrigy attended St Mel's College, Longford.
+He worked as a postmaster in Ballinalee.